felnne/odata-experiments/README.md

 a thing, collections are used for multiple instances.
 Entities, and collections they appear within, are defined in the OData metadata document.

+To reflect real world usage, where Field Operations will create new datasets at will, this experiment introspects available tables in a Postgres database on each request (to avoid app restarts on schema changes).

-In this experiment, a single entity, *Depot*, represents a simple form of a depot and is used as an example.
+A single *Depot* entity, representing a simple form of a depot is provided by default.
+Other entities can be added as desired.

 ### Primitive types

 OData entities include a number of properties, which represent attributes or columns within datasets or tables (e.g.
 ID, Name, Latitude/Longitude, Last Accessed At).
-These properties, including a data type, are defined in the OData metadata document.
+These properties, including a data type, are outputted in the OData metadata document.
 Valid data types are [listed](https://docs.oasis-open.org/odata/odata-csdl-json/v4.01/odata-csdl-json-v4.01.html#sec_PrimitiveTypes) in the OData standard and utilise the type system present in XML, including simple and complex types.

 For our needs, only simple or primitive types are needed (e.g. string, integer, datetime, etc.) and are used by Excel to set the correct column type.

 Notably, these OData types include geospatial types (geographic and geometry), however I don't think these are needed as they can't be used in Excel in a useful way.

+To reflect real world usage, where Field Operations will create or amend attributes within datasets at will, this experiment introspects columns within Postgres tables on each request (to avoid app restarts on schema changes).

 ### Endpoints